 The control unit also contains error detection circuitry.
-It monitors the operation of the wheel sensors. solenoids, pump, and electronics.
+It monitors the operation of the wheel sensors, solenoids, pump, and electronics.
 If the control unit detects any faults, it shuts off power to the pump motor and solenoids.
 The light on the instrument panel comes on.
 The brakes then work like a conventional system without anti-lock capabilities.
-The SRS includes the steering wheel airbag assembly, sensors in the dashboard, and a control unit with sensors behind the center console.